 Entertainer's Secret throat spray

-This is the one vocal coaches and professionals actually use — not just a generic drugstore lozenge.
-It's not widely known outside choir circles, which is exactly why it's worth mentioning here.
+The one vocal coaches and professionals actually use.
+Not widely known outside choir circles, which is exactly why it's worth mentioning.

 Texas heat + over-air-conditioned rehearsal spaces + singing all day = dry vocal tract.
 Saline spray keeps the whole system hydrated.
 Sounds nerdy.
 Works.